 The easiest way to see all the negative and positive reviews is to use the sentiment analysis filter.
 Just swipe the arrow in the right direction, and voila!
 All comments in one, neat dashboard.

 There’s one drawback of this feature.
-It doesn’t (at least yet) recognise sarcasm and irony.
+It doesn’t (at least yet) fully recognise sarcasm and irony.
 You can change the sentiment manually so it fits perfectly.

 I find it extremely helpful when I can combine sentiment analysis with specific channels.
 That way, I’m able to analyse the sentiment from a social medium I’m interested in, for example only negative comments from Twitter or positive from Facebook.
 If you’re getting most of your negative reviews from Twitter, then maybe the problem lies not with your product but your communication strategy?